Skip to Content

 This year, we’re making origami poinsettia flowers and this red Christmas truck craft.

-You can also easily make paper chains, string popcorn for garland, or collect small toys (like from Happy Meals) and turn them into tree ornaments.
+You can also easily make paper chains, string popcorn for garland, or collect small toys (like from Happy Meals) and turn them into Christmas decorations.

 And if you’re looking for an awesome Christmas countdown printable, I have one that’s easy to turn into a fun Christmas decoration!

-Doing Christmas crafts are cheap Christmas traditions that work well year after year.
+Doing Christmas crafts is one of the cheap Christmas traditions that work well year after year.

 12. Build a Snowman

-Building a snowman is probably one of the best FREE Christmas traditions, so if you’re lucky enough to live in a place that sees snow in December, get out of the house and build that snowman (nope, it doesn’t matter if you’re an adult!).
+Building a snowman is probably one of the best FREE Christmas traditions.
+If you’re lucky enough to live in a place that sees snow in December, get out of the house and build that snowman (nope, it doesn’t matter if you’re an adult!).

 If you don’t get snowy winters, you don’t have to miss out on the fun.